 - Brush off any visible insects, and tightly seal the bugs in a small plastic bag or container.

 - Double (or triple) seal the throwaway items in strong plastic bags and throw them away.
 Label the bags “BED BUGS” in bold letters.

 - Double seal your clothing, curtains, and linens in plastic bags, and plan to wash them later.

 - Vacuum (a lot) using the below method.

-- Wash your clothing, curtains and linens in small loads.
-Place your washer on the hottest setting – 120 degrees is the minimum temp required to kill bed bugs.
+- Wash your clothing, curtains, and linens in small loads.
+Place your washer in the hottest setting – 120 degrees is the minimum temp required to kill bed bugs.
 Dry on the hottest setting for at least a half hour.

-- Call an experienced bed bug exterminator that uses EPA-approved chemical treatments and includes follow-up services.
+- Call an experienced bed bug exterminator who uses EPA-approved chemical treatments and includes follow-up services.

 Treatments used may include:

 - Pyrethrins, pyrethroids, and pyrroles (the three most common)

 - Plant-oil-based treatments